 The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, symptoms and treatment of hematuria, or blood in the urine.
 Here are answers to a few commonly asked questions about hematuria.

 I have seen blood in my urine or my doctor has told me that I have microscopic blood in my urine.
 Is it serious?

 Patients often notice blood in their urine, or it turns up in simple screening tests performed in the doctor’s office.
-Your doctor will thoroughly investigate even small amounts of blood in your urine to make sure that you don’t have a more serious condition.
+Your urologist will thoroughly investigate even small amounts of blood in your urine to make sure that you don’t have a more serious condition.

 What kinds of tests does the urologist perform?